aquasecurity/tracee/docs/docs/policies/rules.md

 # Rules

-Rules are part of the Tracee Policy, which defines which events to trace.
+Rules are part of the Tracee Policy, `rules` let you define which events to trace.

-The events that are part of a specific policy are recorded in the `rules` section of the Tracee Policy.
+`rules` have 2 sections:
+- events: let you define which events you wan to trace
+- filters: enable you to refine the policy's scope

+Tracee support many kind of events to tracee you can find which events you can trace in [Events section](/docs/docs/events/index.md)

-It is possible to define multiple events within each policy.`rules` section include:
+- **NOTE:** It is possible to define multiple events within each policy.
-- events
-- filters

 Below are an example show casing a policy:
 ```yaml